HITECHCRIME/HC_SG248_Grindin_Fate/README.md

 grinding fate i've been griding fate imma bite into phase erased grinding fate place on a razor right the wrong

-i've been - grinding - fate
-i've gone insane
-bite on the nails but got still erased

-grinding fate
-i've been grinding fate
-in this place of misery

-well grinding fate
-i've been grinding fate
-fucking rage

-say it all outright ya
-let it out ya
+i've been - grinding - fate, i've gone insane bite on the nails but got still erased grinding fate i've been grinding fate in this place of misery well grinding fate i've been grinding fate fucking rage say it all outright ya gotcha, let it out ya

 gone to filling outin our points - say no wrong i've been dealing with these fuckers till i did it right